necutya/Django_news_portal/readme.md

 + Update / delete post (if you are an owner of this post)
 + Create a commet to a post (if you are authenticated)
 + Update / delete comment (if you are an owner of this post)
++ Vote for a post (votings statics reset every 24 hours)
 + Using API to all things, which has been mentioned below

 ## API